Where Do Most Car Accidents Happen in Syracuse?

 University Area

 Home to Syracuse University and SUNY ESF campuses, the University Hill neighborhood also contains Upstate Medical University, Crouse Hospital, and the VA Medical Center.
-University Hill roads are extremely busy with over 30,000 students plus faculty, staff, and hospital employees in a compact area, which poses heightened accident risks.
+University Hill roads are extremely busy with tens of thousands of students plus faculty, staff, and hospital employees in a compact area, which poses heightened accident risks.

 • E Genesee Street and Irving Avenue near the SU Schine Student Center, where vehicles compete with constant foot traffic from students crossing between campus buildings.
-Speeding is a contributing factor to many crashes.
+Speeding is always a potentially contributing factor.

 • Euclid Avenue is a densely populated student housing district with high vehicular and pedestrian traffic.
 Limited visibility from parked cars and distracted driving frequently result in cars striking pedestrians or sideswiping each other.

-With inexperienced student drivers, out-of-town motorists unfamiliar with the confusing streets, and the sheer volume of cars and pedestrians around the University area, attentive, cautious driving is a must.
-Slow down, obey posted signs and signals, and always yield to pedestrians in crosswalks.
+With inexperienced student drivers, out-of-town motorists unfamiliar with confusing streets, and the sheer volume of cars and pedestrians around the University area, attentive, cautious driving is a must.
+Drives should slow down, obey posted signs and signals, and always yield to pedestrians in crosswalks.

 Commercial Districts